ga-wdi-lessons/react-redux/readme.md

 ## Using .getState with Component composition props

 Redux is managing our application's state via the store.
+Since that is the case, we're going to be obtaining the state from the store via `getState` constantly.
+This might seem like a pain in the neck, but in reality it gives incredible control over our app.
+This is what gives us the ability to see the data in our application playing like a movie that we can pause, rewind, and fast-forward.

 We are going to be passing information about the application's state from the store in to a component's props.